 The price for the service will remain similar across the market, regardless of which provides the customer chooses to go ahead with.

-Such a lack of experience for the customer results in a market gap for IT service providers.
-They can get a competitive advantage in the industry and increase their customer loyalty, reputation and revenue by offering their customers a certain level of experience based on the contract the provider and the customer sign.
+Having a lack of experience for the customer results in a market gap for IT service providers.
+Those who strive for good customer experience can get a competitive advantage in the industry and increase their customer loyalty, reputation and revenue by offering their customers a certain level of experience based on the contract the provider and the customer sign.
 These are Experience Level Agreements (XLAs).

 XLAs are therefore ideal for conveying the kind of expectations a customer can look forward to while using the services of the provider on the basis of employee experience.